Groovy Chicken & Rice Casserole Recipe

 - Bake casserole at 350 degrees F for 25 minutes or until the top bubbles and browns.

-Even though she'd made our lives unbearable for more than a week, telling us how to cook "right" and demanding that everybody eat her special lacto-ovo-vegan dishes, I didn't say a word, just tiptoed back to bed without getting a drink of water.
+Even though she'd made our lives unbearable for more than a week with her special lacto-ovo-vegan dishes, I didn't say a word, just tiptoed back to bed without getting a drink of water.

 Hey, it was the holidays, a time when just about everybody needs a little comfort food.